menu MENÚ

 In the “More information” area, the social network warns that: “When events happen quickly, content may not always be accurate”.
 And it recommends “caution” when interacting with sensitive content.
 As official sources, it links to the website of the State Meteorological Agency (AEMET) and the General Directorate of Traffic “for updated information on the state of the roads in your area”.

 Beyond recommendations, TikTok says in its Community Policy that it does not allow “disinformation that may cause significant harm to specific individuals or society, regardless of its intent”.
 Among them, it highlights that which ”may cause panic about a crisis or emergency situation”.
-However, videos disseminating disinformation related to the DANA and giving voice to different conspiracy theories continue to be available on this social network (together with millions of views).
+However, videos disseminating disinformation related to the DANA phenomenon in Valencia and eastern regions of Spain and giving voice to different conspiracy theories continue to be available on this social network (together with millions of views).
 Comments along the same lines also continue to be posted.

 How does TikTok decide if a content is fake?
 They explain, with “independent fact-checking partners, with guidance from public health authorities” and by analyzing “previous verified claims” from their database.
 If they qualify it as disinformation and believe it “may cause moderate harm”, they say it is excluded from the recommendations page (FYF).
 They add that “unverified emergency information and content temporarily under review” also does not appear in this section of the app (in theory).
 This content can be accessed if the user performs a search on TikTok.

 Emergency situations are a favorable situation for the emergence of hoaxes.
-At Maldita.es we continue to debunk hoaxes and disinformation related to the DANA and various conspiracy theories since last Tuesday 29 October.
+At Maldita.es we continue to debunk hoaxes and disinformation related to the DANA phenomenon in Valencia and eastern regions of Spain and various conspiracy theories since last Tuesday 29 October.
 It is essential: trust only official sources and, when in doubt, it is preferable not to share them.
-Here you can consult tools and sources for information on the DANA that is sweeping across Spain.
+Here you can consult tools and sources for information on the DANA phenomenon that is sweeping across Spain.